Watch Video39 min

 Newport Beach

 Newport Beach in Orange County is known for its celebrity residents and upscale lifestyle.
-Unless you're a saltwater addict, in which case that all goes out the window in one of America's funnest little surf towns, which offers waves for miles when summer's big south swells kick into gear and the hurricanes roar to life.
+This town also offers waves for miles when summer's big south swells kick into gear and the hurricanes roar to life.

 Chasing a quick wiggle?
 Paddle out at 56th Street or the River Jetties.
-Want to push your limits?
-Saddle up and throw yourself at the mercy of local bucking bronco beachbreak, the world famous Wedge.
+Want to push the limits?
+Saddle up at the bucking bronco beach break, the world-famous Wedge.

 Chasing waves?
-A southwest swell and a northeast offshore wind are your friend.
+A southwest swell and a northeast offshore wind are good friends.
 Need gear?
-Then head to one of America's truly iconic surf shops, The Froghouse, to stock up and then go surf your brains out.
+Then head to one of America's truly iconic surf shops, The Froghouse, to stock up.
 How good!

 9 min